1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Bed Leveling Function"

     - Don't get misleaded by the term "automatic bed leveling" - the process does *not* level your bed!
 It only measures and recognizes the distance towards the sensor at the 25 spots where it measures.
 You can *not* level the bed itself without tinkering as it's mounted directly to the construction which leads the bed in the y-axis.
-I personally added washers and so on to get the plate trimmed as much as possible.
-However, some people added springs to be able to level the bed, see the section ["Mods"](#mods) below.
     - When it comes to executing the ABL function of the printer, it's advisable to initially check if the ABL sensor is leveled correctly to get the best results out of the ABL process.
 See the expandable box "Leveling the ABL Sensor" in the section ["Leveling or Dismounting the ABL Sensor"](printhead.md#leveling-or-dismounting-the-abl-sensor) in the chapter "Printhead".
     - To make the measured values of the ABL come into account later when it comes down to printing, you'll need to add a certain line to the start G-code of the slicer.
 I'm not 100% sure yet, but right now it seems like the necessary command is "M420 S1 L" which reads the data out of the EEPROM.